-Managerial accounting.
-Students demonstrate an understanding of the use of internal accounting data to direct the affairs of businesses.
+Students demonstrate an understanding of the use of internal accounting data to direct the affairs of businesses, i.e., managerial accounting.
 Students will also become familiar with a commonly used accounting program or spreadsheet.
-Prerequisite: BA 212 with a "C" grade or better or instructor approval.
-SPRING
+Prerequisite: BA212 with a "C" grade or better or instructor approval.
+SPRING 2010, 2011

-BA 214 BUSINESS COMMUNICATIONS (3.00 Lecture Hrs./Wk.)
+BUSINESS COMMUNICATIONS (3.00 Lecture Hrs./Wk.)

-Students demonstrate the ability to prepare memos, letters, and informal reports; conduct research; and prepare analytical business and/or technical reports.
-Prerequisites: COMPASS writing score of 42+ or OA 104; OA 121; and instructor approval.
-SPRING
+3 Credits Students demonstrate the ability to prepare memos, letters, and informal reports; conduct research; and prepare analytical business and/or technical reports.
+Prerequisites: COMPASS writing score of 42+ or

+OA 104; OA 121; and instructor approval.
+SPRING 2010, 2011